-Ukraine Crisis Response - Project Coordinator - M/F
+Ukraine crisis response - Project Coordinator - M/F

 Level 3: As part of his/her duties, the incumbent will visit programs and come into contact with children and/or vulnerable adults.
 Therefore, a criminal record check or a certificate of good conduct will be required.
 In situations where it is not possible to provide a criminal record or a certificate of good conduct, a declaration of honor will be requested.

-Under the supervision of the Head of Mission, the project coordinator is responsible for the implementation of the country's operational strategy in his/her area of intervention, in line with the three-year strategic plan and ALIMA's mandate.
+Under the supervision of the Head of Mission, the emergency coordinator is responsible for the implementation of the country's operational strategy in his/her area of intervention, in line with the three-year strategic plan and ALIMA's mandate.

 More specifically, he/she is responsible for the implementation of the project and for contributing to the results set for the project according to the evolution of the humanitarian situation and the needs in the intervention zone and on the basis of the medico-operational objectives prefixed in collaboration with the coordination, in the respect of the humanitarian principles and the mandate of ALIMA.
 He/she is the guarantor of the security of his/her teams in the whole intervention zone.
 He/she is responsible for the supervision of the teams, the monitoring of the programmatic indicators and the contractual indicators of the donors, and the monitoring of the project's expenses - with the support of the coordination - and the communication with the governmental and non-governmental actors in relation to the project.

-● Act in accordance with ALIMA's mandate, humanitarian principles, and the "do no harm" principle.
+● act in accordance with ALIMA's mandate, humanitarian principles, and the "do no harm" principle.

 ● Respect the operational strategy defined with the other coordinators (collaborate with other humanitarian, international, and governmental actors present in the intervention zone).